-All commercially available wireless ethernet devices are suitable for Amateur use.
+All commercially available Spread Spectrum Wireless Ethernet Devices are suitable for Amateur Use.
 However there are 3 things you may need to pay attention to when re-classifying.

 - You need to identify your station every 10 minutes by transmitting your callsign in ASCII or by some other method that is publicly documented.
-I suggest having a script send out a ping every 10 minutes with your callsign embedded in it. (more info) - 2.
-You will need to keep your operations within the 2400-2450 MHz amateur overlap if you plan to re-classify under Part 97. (this is only an issue on the 2.4 GHz band with FHSS, all other bands have full overlap & DSSS systems can be set by user for center freq below 2.45) Order your Symphony directly from Proxim and send a copy of your license and they will change your cards country code shifting operation below 2450. (more info)

-3. If you need to amplify your spread spectrum signal over 1 watt PEP you will need to incorporate automatic transmitter power control.
-You may need to buy a expensive commercial amplifier (such as Teletronics Bi-directional
+I suggest having a script send out a ping every 10 minutes with your callsign embedded in it. (here is how) - 2.
+You will need to keep your operations within the 2400-2450 MHz amateur overlap if you plan to re-classify under Part 97. (this is only an issue on the 2.4 GHz band with FHSS, all other bands have full overlap & DSSS systems can be set by user for center freq below 2.45) Order your Symphony directly from Proxim and send a copy of your license and they will program your cards country code to that of Australia, shifting operation in the 2400-2445 section. (more info) - 3.
+If you need to amplify your signal over 1 watt PEP you will need to incorporate automatic transmitter power control. - You may need to buy a expensive commercial amplifier (such as Teletronics Bi-directional SmartAmp) to accomplish this. (more info)